Obesity rates rising for Illinois children

-The number of obese children in Illinois has stabilized, but half of today’s 8-year olds are still on track to become obese by the year 2030.
+The number of obese children in Illinois has stabilized, but half of today’s 8-year-olds are still on track to become obese by 2030.

 “I’m very concerned,” Dr. Amy Christison, a pediatrician and obesity specialist, said.
-“We have finally reached the generation of children that will not live longer than their parents,” she said.
+“We have finally reached the generation of children that will not live longer than their parents.”

 So what should a parent do if their 5-year-old is heavier than average?

-Putting the child on a diet is not the answer, Christison stated.
+Putting the child on a diet is not the answer, Christison said.

 “It is very complicated and there is not one answer or another,” she said.
 “I work with severely ill children and I never use the word ‘diet.’
 I tell them to ‘Play and play and play.”